 Once the sensitivity of the model’s parameters were determined, I attempted to identify a range of realistic parameters for the model.
 This began by first searching the literature for any concentration, rate and volume values that were applicable to this model, which led to the discovery of values for all compartment volumes (Table 3) alongside several values for reactions species concentrations (Table 4) and rates (Table 5).
 All of these were then converted into the appropriate units and entered into the model.

 For the parameters without precise values, realistic were determined relative to the experimental values discovered in the literature.
 I carried this out by using the same technique described above with the parameter scan tool to determine the lowest potential rates and the highest potential concentrations that cause the model’s biochemical reactions to equilibrate over 3600 s at an interval size of 1 s.
 However, instead of determining the values relative to 1, the minimum scan value for each species concentration was set to 0.1 nM, just under the lowest discovered concentration value, and the maximum scan value for each rate was set to 1, just above the largest discovered rate value.
-This was all done so as to generate a range of values in which a parameter’s true value could exist.
+This was all done to generate a range of values in which a parameter’s true value could exist.

 Experiment 3 – Determining Model Robustness